Shii2/OculusTouchCalibration/README.md

 # Oculus Touch Deadzone Calibration Tool

 This tool will allow you to adjust Oculus Touch thumbsticks deadzones.
 It may be useful if thumbstick started activating at times when it should not.
+Compatible only with original Oculus Rift CV1 controllers.
+Tool not tested and probably won't work with Rift S/Oculus Quest controllers.

 ![Application main window](https://i.imgur.com/iNPT9Xp.png)